Artist's sketch of accreting neutron star, a possible source of gravitational waves. Image: NASA.

-This is short note about noise properties of PTA, and it will probably expand in the future.
+This is a short note about noise and signals in PTA.

 Measured "white" noise parameters of pulsars | Phenomenological "white" noise parameters |